SANTA FE, NEW MEXICO

 515 Hilltop Drive, Kent, Ohio 44242; 330.672.3450; www.kent.edu/museum.

-THE METAL MUSEUM features “Metal in Motion” from May 7 through August 27.
+THE METAL MUSEUM features “Metal in Motion” through August 27.
 A large group show, the exhibit presents artists whose work involves moving parts.
 Whether hand-operated or run on a motor, these pieces, which include jewelry and sculpture, invite the viewer to interact with the art.
 Several pieces have a practical function and assist the user in everyday activities.
 Other works are humorous and offer time for playing and entertaining our mechanical curiosity.

 374 Metal Museum Drive, Memphis, Tennessee 38106; 901.774.6380; www.metalmuseum.org.

-VIRGINIA MUSEUM OF FINE ARTS hosts “Yves Saint Laurent: The Perfection of Style” from May 6 through August 27.
+VIRGINIA MUSEUM OF FINE ARTS hosts “Yves Saint Laurent: The Perfection of Style” through August 27.
 The exhibit offers a comprehensive look at this influential and foundational fashion designer, and was organized by the Seattle Art Museum in partnership with the Fondation Pierre Bergé – Yves Saint Laurent.
 Featuring one hundred examples of haute couture and ready-to-wear garments, the exhibition explores his artistic genius, working process and the sources of his design inspiration.

 200 North Boulevard, Richmond, Virginia 23220; 804.340.1400; www.vmfa.museum.